rhythm-sharma/Dashboard/README.md

 ### `npm run dev-start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser and Open [http://localhost:5000](http://localhost:5000) for mock server

 ## Mock Server